healthyregions/mapping-projects/README.md

 ## Publish submodule updates

-If changes are made to an external repo that is implemented here as a submodule, a GitHub pages will need to be rebuilt for those changes to be published.
+If changes are made to an external repo that is implemented here as a submodule, GitHub pages will need to be rebuilt for those changes to be published.

 An admin of this repo can trigger the rebuild with the following four clicks: